mickyginger/rails-conversations/README.md

 end
 ```

-Here we have created some custom `SQL`. `Conversation.between` will take two arguments, bother user ids, and try to find a conversation that has either one as sender OR receiver.
+Here we have created some custom SQL. `Conversation.between` will take two arguments, both user ids, and try to find a conversation that has either one as sender OR receiver.
 We be using this later.

 ## Message model